-on form 20 – application guidelines
+on form 22 – application guidelines

-Please make sure you have read these thoroughly before sending us your application.
+Please note that, although we are planning an exhibition in 2021, it is for the work of our 2020 sculptors, and we will not be inviting applications.

-Our deadline for applications is Friday 2 August 2019.
+Please make sure you have read these thoroughly.

-If you apply early, we will accept updates and additional photographs later.
+Our deadline for applications will be August 2021 – precise date to follow

-on form 20 will take place from 13 June to 12 July 2020.
+on form 22 will take place from June to July 2020.
 We expect artists to be present for a few days during the exhibition, and to help out in various ways, which could include informal talks to visitors, demonstrating or teaching, or helping out at the front desk.

-Installation will take place from 11 to 21 May 2020.
+Installation will take place during April and May 2022.
 You must be available to install your works during this period.

 We only show work carved in stone.